There are a lot of wonderful succulents out there, but few are as showy as an Adenium arabicum (a-DEE-nee-um a-RAB-ih-kum) in full bloom.

 Once sprouted, mist the seedlings every few days for about a month, at which time they’re generally large enough to transplant.

 Anthracnose and root rot are also common ailments for these shrubs.

 NOTE: All species of desert rose are considered toxic to humans and pets.

-As with all members of the dogbane family, the sap is known to cause skin irritation and allergic reactions, so it’s best to always wear gloves when handling.
+As with all members of the dogbane family, the sap is known to cause skin irritation and allergic reactions, so it’s best always to wear gloves when handling it.